baobui166/nextjs-dashboard/knowleadge.md

   title: "The Wild Oasis",
   };

+# metadata

+- In web development, metadata provides additional details about a webpage.
+Metadata is not visible to the users visiting the page.
+Instead, it works behind the scenes, embedded within the page's HTML, usually within the <head> element.
+This hidden information is crucial for search engines and other systems that need to understand your webpage's content better.
+- why metadata important: Metadata plays a significant (có ý nghĩa) role in enhancing a webpage's SEO, making it more accessible (có thể truy cập) and understandable for search engines and social media platforms.
+Proper metadata helps search engines effectively index webpages, improving their ranking in search results.
+Additionally, metadata like Open Graph improves the appearance (vẻ bề ngoài) of shared links on social media, making the content more appealing (hấp dẫn) and informative for users.

 # React Sever Component là gì

 - là một fullstack architecture sử dụng cho các react app.